aukustomx/bbva-next-docker-course/README.md

 1. Final exam

 ##Installation on Linux
-To install Docker on you OS, please visit [Get Docker](https://docs.docker.com/get-docker/).
+In order to install Docker on your OS, please visit [Get Docker](https://docs.docker.com/get-docker/).

-We are going to install Docker using official Docker repository.
-In this case we will install it on Debian.
+As an example, we are going to install Docker using official Docker repository.
+In this case we will install it on Debian using the following commands:
 ```shell script
 sudo apt-get remove docker docker-engine docker.io containerd runc